woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 Files to look for are `woocommerce.scss` and `woocommerce.css`.

 - `woocommerce.css` is the minified stylesheet – it’s the CSS without any of the spaces, indents, etc. This makes the file very fast to load.
 This file is referenced by the plugin and declares all WooCommerce styles.
 - `woocommerce.scss` is not directly used by the plugin, but by the team developing WooCommerce.
-We use [SASS](http://sass-lang.com/) in this file to generate the CSS in the first file.
+We use [SASS](http://sass-lang.com/) in this file to script the CSS in the first file easier and faster.

-The CSS is written to make the default layout compatible with as many themes as possible by using percentage-based widths for all layout styles.
+The CSS is written to make the default layout compatible with as many themes as possible by using % widths for all layout styles.
 It is, however, likely that you’ll want to make your own adjustments.

 ### Modifications

-To avoid upgrade issues, we advise not editing these files but rather using them as a point of reference.
+To avoid upgrade issues, we advise not editing these files but rather use them as a point of reference.

 If you just want to make changes, we recommend adding some overriding styles to your theme stylesheet.
 For example, add the following to your theme stylesheet to make WooCommerce buttons black instead of the default color: